TARUSSI/Interview_Creation_Portal/README.md

 - An interviews list page where admin can see all the upcoming interviews.
 - An interview edit page where admin can edit the created interview with the same validations as on the creation page.
 Note: No need to add a page to create Users/Participants.
 Create them directly in the database

+# Steps to build and run this project
+- Clone this repository.
+- Execute npm install
+- Make sure backend is running.
+- Execute npm start.
+- App will start running at http://localhost:3000/